-When towing a trailer, steering, stability, stopping distance and braking performance will vary from normal operation.
+- Never exceed 45 mph (72 km/h) when towing a trailer in hilly country on hot days. - When towing a trailer, steering, stability, stopping distance and braking performance will be different from normal operation.
 For safety's sake, you should employ extra caution when towing a trailer and you should never speed.
 You should also keep the following tips in mind: